 Discover the Rich Textile Scenes in and around Hanoi Old Quarter and Danang: Markets, Craft Shops, and Local Treasures

-I visited Vietnam's Hanoi, Hue and Danang in the September 2024 and as with most of my holidays, I made it a point to explore the local fabric and quilting scenes.
+I visited Vietnam's Hanoi, Hue and Danang in September 2024 and as with most of my holidays, I made it a point to explore the local fabric and quilting scenes.

 Here are the places I visited: